Devarsh-UTD/Jalpc/_posts/2018-02-01-Data-Exploration.md

 ```
 [1] "Outlet_Size"
 ```
-We have successfully developed a decision tree model using the anova method in rpart  and used it to perform imputations on missing values in the 'Item_Weight' column.
+We have successfully developed a decision tree model using the anova method in rpart  and used it to perform imputations on missing values in Item_Weight column.
 I would be using the mice package to perform categorical imputations on 'Outlet_Size'
 ```
 library(mice)